 The fun comes at a less expensive rate than with the Jeep but it is still not cheap.
-The base price on the SRT 392 Durango is $62,995 and our well optioned test version topped the financial charts at $76,650.
+The base price on the SRT 392 Durango is $62,995 and our well optioned test version topped the financial charts in the mid $70,000 range.
 The good news is that if you play the game right, you can have all the fun for less than that $62,995 MSRP.
 How?
 Well the only true performance update this Durango had was the Brembo brake package ($1,295).
 The rest of the price tag was made with technology and comfort options.
 Things like the premium 19-speaker stereo, suede seats, and sunroof add up quick.
 They also add to the girth of the Durango, so if you play it right and keep the option list short, you are going to have a lighter and faster version of an already quick SUV.

 That’s where the fun is, right there.
 6.4L of naturally aspirated Hemi making a “factory rated” 475hp.
 We have never seen one of these on a four wheel dyno so we’re not 100% sure how thrifty that factory rating is but to move all this weight as quickly as it does, 475hp seems like it would be too thin.
 This engine has been a mainstay of the Scat Pack Challenger and Charger for years as well as in various SRT versions of Dodges for a while.
 It’s great.
 It loves the 8-speed automatic behind it and between our driving style and physics, it was hard on fuel.
 We got a combined 13mpg driving this rig for the week.
 It was fun and thirsty, mostly because it was fun.
 I think the SRT Durango sounds better than the Trackhawk.
 I think that the Scat Pack cars sound better than the Hellcats.
 This thing has a great bellow and when downshifting the engine it sounds really good.
 It’s 80% as loud as the blower engines but the tone is more pleasing and there is less rasp.
 My opinion only but this thing really sounds good.
 Also, the 5-year, 60,000 mile warranty is pretty awesome on performance cars like this one.
 That’s a quality move, Dodge.